NairArjunWD/know_your_enemy_rails/README.md

 ## Character Selection

 Once a character is chosen, their character selection will disappear.
 Once both people select their character, they're be taken to the battle screen.
 Each person will have their character's portrait with a list of lines they'll say depending on the situation that is unique to each character.

+Since this is meant for historical figures, those who are apart of myths solely won't be included like King Arthur.